simonlindholm/fireclosure/README.md

 -------
 - Firefox often [optimizes away closures or variables](https://developer.mozilla.org/En/SpiderMonkey/Internals/Functions#Script_functions).
 For debugging, you can temporarily add some `eval`s around the relevant places in the code to make this less of a problem (also makes your code less performant).
 - Being a proof-of-concept, little thought has been given to security.
 It is very likely that this opens potential security holes for malicious websites.
 (Will be fixed, some day.)
 - It currently doesn't work when stopped on a breakpoint.
-(Waiting on [issue 5321](http://code.google.com/p/fbug/issues/detail?id=5321).)
+(Waiting on Firebug [issue 5321](http://code.google.com/p/fbug/issues/detail?id=5321).)

 Building
 --------